Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Methodology

-The reasonable way to create dark examples based on $\mathbb{P}^{-}_{i}$ is to make hard negatives harder, or in other words, more relevant to the query.
+\paragraph{Dark Examples with Reinforced Negatives} The reasonable way to create dark examples based on $\mathbb{P}^{-}_{i}$ is to make hard negatives harder, or in other words, more relevant to the query.
 To achieve this goal, it is non-trivial to accurately edit the semantics of a negative passage towards increasing its relevance to the query with controllable text generation techniques.
-Instead, we propose a rather simple yet effective approach that mixes up query-relevant content with negative passages to directedly improve their relevance to the query.

-Based on this motivation, our first approach is to mix up hard negatives with the positive passage\footnote{We also tried to make the hard negatives even harder by mixing up hard negatives with the query following~\citet{kalantidis2020hard}, however, we found little change in performance.}.
+Instead, we propose a rather simple yet effective approach that mixes up query-relevant content with negative passages to directedly strength their relevance to the query.
+Based on this motivation, we consider mixing up hard negatives with the positive passage\footnote{We also tried to make the hard negatives even harder by mixing up hard negatives with the query following~\citet{kalantidis2020hard}, however, we found little change in performance.}.
 Formally, given a training example $(q_i, p^{+}_i, \mathbb{P}^{-}_i)$, we concatenate $p^{+}_i$ with each of the negative passage $p^{-}_{i,j}$ to form the set of dark examples for $q_i$:

 Here, we choose to mix-up passages at the lexical level instead of the embedding space~\cite{guo2019augmenting} because our method can produce valid language inputs and can preserve the relevant cues while introducing some less-relevant content.
-We also tried mixing-up negatives with the positive in the embedding space but found this kind of mix-up resulted in low-quality predictions of the cross-encoder teacher since it has never seen mixed samples during training.
+We also tried mixing-up negatives with the positive in the embedding space but found this kind of mix-up resulted in low-quality predictions of the cross-encoder teacher since it has never seen samples based on mixed embeddings during training.